 In addition to practical teaching experience gained in two main schools, the partnership between Trinity Laban and the University enables you to gain training and teaching experience outside of classroom settings, for example in instrumental/vocal teaching for a Music Hub, school Musical Futures or community rock/pop projects, or leading orchestral outreach projects.
 As part of a collaborative team you will also design, coordinate and lead a two-day immersive creative composition project in a school.

-In support of this work, you will be able to undertake instrumental/vocal lessons with Trinity Laban's outstanding teachers and will also be mentored by subject specialist teachers from whom you will receive daily feedback and guidance.
+In support of this work, you will be able to undertake instrumental/vocal lessons with Trinity Laban's outstanding teachers (for an additional fee) and will also be mentored by subject specialist teachers from whom you will receive daily feedback and guidance.

 By gaining Qualified Teacher Status you become a qualified teacher for both the maintained and independent sectors.
 The majority of our graduates become secondary music teachers.
 However, there are other opportunities, such as working for local authority music services in instrumental teaching or curriculum support.
 Some students use the skills they have developed to pursue a career as freelance workshop musicians.